 Tripit Pro is simply the best app for keeping track of all our travel reservations.
 Hotels, planes, trains, you name it.
 And it's an invaluable aid for helping you rebook if a flight is delayed or cancelled.
 Well worth the $40 per year fee.
 There's also a free version that has fewer features.

 I read the newspapers, New York Times, Washington Post, and The Guardian, every day.
-I also subscribe to Bloomberg Business and The New Yorker.
-None of those are essential for travel, but I’m kind of a news junkie.
+I also subscribe to Bloomberg Business, The Economist, and The New Yorker.
+None of those are essential for travel, but I'm kind of a news junkie.

 The various social media addictions, Twitter, Facebook, and Instagram, are also satisfied by the phone.

-And of course, there’s my music library, a flashlight and an alarm clock.
+And of course, there's my music library, which is now on Apple Music, a flashlight, and an alarm clock.

 One more thing, if you travel outside the United States (and are based in the US,) T-Mobile is the carrier for you.
 It works seamlessly in more than 120 countries.
-I just took my phone out to the remote bush of Malawi–and it doesn’t get much more remote than that–and it worked there for phone and 3G internet.
+I took my phone out to the remote bush of Malawi a couple of years ago–and it doesn't get much more remote than that–and it worked there for phone and 3G internet.
 I was amazed.

-I have a separate post on my camera equipment, but I’m going to make note of two smaller travel cameras here–cameras that fit the light weight and easy-to-carry mantra, yet still deliver outstanding results.
-I carry the Sony RX-100-III, and Kris has the RX-100-V. They are essentially the same camera, but the V model shoots 4K video, which we don’t use much.
-We should have saved the money.
+I have a separate post on my camera equipment, but I'm going to make note of two smaller travel cameras here–cameras that fit the light weight and easy-to-carry mantra, yet still deliver outstanding results.
+I carry the Sony RX-100-III, and Kris has the Sony RX-100-V. The latest version is the Sony RX-100-VII, and that one shoots 4K video and has a more powerful zoom lens – 24-200mm equivalent.
+If I were buying today, that's the one I'd get.

 The other camera that Kris carries and really likes is the Nikon W300 Waterproof Underwater Digital Camera.
 It doesn't shoot RAW, which is a bit of a drawback, but it's waterproof to 30 meters (100 feet.)
 When you're paddle boarding, kayaking, or snorkeling, that's a must.
 And, you don't need a bulky waterproof housing.